robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 These not-executed keywords will receive the status `NOT RUN`.

 A **Teardown** is a single keyword call with potential argument values that is executed after the child suites, test|tasks, and keywords have completed execution, regardless of the outcome, even if previously executed elements have failed.
-It ensures that necessary cleanup actions are performed, maintaining the integrity of the test environment for subsequent executions.
+It ensures that necessary cleanup actions are performed, maintaining the integrity of the environment for subsequent executions.

 **Typical use cases for Teardowns include:**
 - Cleaning up the system under test after a test|task has been executed.